 Anterior Knee Pain – What Should You Know?

 While anterior knee pain is a pretty common condition, it can be agonizing to the extent that it impacts daily life activities, such as walking.
+Adolescent anterior knee pain is especially prevalent among young athletes, often resulting from overuse, muscle imbalances, or biomechanical issues related to sports participation.
 Anterior knee pain is a condition of a painful knee that occurs circumferentially to the patellofemoral joint.
 This ailment is bilateral and deceptive in onset, having no overall macroscopic pathology.
+Most cases are not due to a physical abnormality but rather to overuse or muscle imbalance.

 Anterior knee pain, also denoted as patellofemoral pain syndrome holds the need for further research about its causes of pain.
 This is because both malalignment and patellar cartilage deterioration does not necessarily be related to pain.